ibvhefe/SelectiveCheckout/README.md

 - Only Github and Azure Devops repositories are supported.
 - No multiple repository support.
 - No Team Foundation Version Control (TFVS) support.

+If you need more features, feel free to contact me.